what we doNavigating Complexity

 To help you and your organisation navigate complexity, we offer group training and coaching on the job.
 We help you to strengthen your leadership skills and provide tools and methodologies that you can use to manage complex situations.

-We organized a four-day training on Transformative Scenario Planning for representatives of civil society organisations from different parts of the world.
-Participants were invited to participate in learned about what is required to conduct a transformative scenario planning process in their own organisation.
+Perspectivity facilitated a four-day training on Transformative Scenario Planning for representatives of civil society organisations from different parts of the world.
+Participants learned about scenario planning and strategy development in the complexity of their work.

-What could the future of development cooperation look like?
+What could the future of international development look like?
 Which future scenario is the most desirable?
-What does this mean for Dutch development organisations?
+What does this mean for the strategy development by Dutch development organizations?
 Various stakeholders from the Dutch development sector went to work with these questions.
 Perspectivity designed and facilitated the six-months-long process.

-How do we sustainably make use of the water resources of the Zambezi valley?
+How do we make use of the water resources of the Zambezi valley taking sustainability into account?
 This is the key question of a project of the Delft University of Technology (TU Delft) in collaboration with the Agency for the Zambezi Valley and eight institutes for higher education in Mozambique.
 The project, sponsored by Nuffic, aims to increase the (educational) capacity around integral water management in the Zambezi valley.
 The TU Delft consciously chooses not to fly in experts, but rather to tackle the issue from the bottom-up with directly involved local stakeholders.
-Perspectivity was asked to support them in this.
+Perspectivity was asked to facilitate this.

-The shelter and guidance of people who are undocumented in Amsterdam has been a tricky subject for years.
+The shelter and guidance of people who are undocumented in Amsterdam has been a wicked problem for years.
 The municipal council wanted to create an implementation plan for better shelter and guidance in 2018.
 It asked Perspectivity to design and facilitate sessions with all the involved parties.
-Goal of these sessions: to arrive at a widely support implementation plan through co-creation.
+Goal of these sessions: to arrive at a widely supported implementation plan through co-creation.

 Human rights in Turkey are under pressure, while space for civic involvement is shrinking.
-The Dutch Ministry of Foreign Affairs asked Perspectivity to design and execute a programme for how the Dutch embassy could sustainably support civil society to strengthen their position.
-This programme, called the ACT Academy, is a ground-breaking pilot leadership programme set up together by Perspectivity and the Netherlands Embassy in Ankara Turkey and ran from 2019 to 2020.
+The Netherlands Ministry of Foreign Affairs asked Perspectivity to design and execute a program for how the Dutch embassy could sustainably support civil society’s leadership to strengthen their position.
+This program, called the ACT Academy, is a ground-breaking pilot of a sustainable leadership program set up together by Perspectivity and the embassy in Ankara.

 In our work, we use a broad range of methodologies and approaches that lean on decades of experimental research.
 We gratefully build on the theories and concepts developed by our teachers and colleagues.
 To achieve sustainable results, we determine which method fits every project best.